HomeLab Environment Configuration

 - Account: Starts with

-hz, followed by the first letters of the district (e.g., Binjiang district ishzbj), then a-z letters in the order of broadband activation (e.g., the first one ishzbja). - Password: Try
+hz, followed by the first letters of the district (e.g., Binjiang District ishzbj), and then an a-z letter based on the broadband activation order (e.g., the first line ishzbja). - Password: Try

 - Account: Starts with

-- Bridge Mode Settings: After logging in, adjust the WAN to bridge mode, save and restart.
+- Bridge Mode Setup: After logging in, adjust WAN to bridge mode, save, and reboot.

-After bridging, the R4S or Linksys needs to dial up the network using the PPPoE account and password to ensure a normal internet connection.
+After bridging, the R4S or Linksys must dial up the network using the PPPoE account and password to ensure normal internet connectivity.

 Linksys Bridge Mode